joshuafuller/takserver-install/README.md

     sudo bash /opt/tak/certs/certbot-jks.sh
     sudo systemctl restart takserver

-Need to add script to increase memory usage and buffer on postgresql
+~~Need to add script to increase memory usage and buffer on postgresql~~ FIXED AND WAITING FOR FEEDBACK/VALIDATION